-You can cruise safely and reliably on these five top cruise lines that feature deliciously robust, gluten-free dining programs as part their quest to expertly accommodate guests with special diets.
+You can cruise safely and reliably on these five top cruise lines that feature deliciously robust gluten-free dining programs as part of their quest to expertly accommodate guests with special diets.
 If you’ve been bitten by the travel bug, it’s time to look into these impressive options for gluten-free cruising.

 1. MSC Cruises